 I did all the talking.
 The Dutch seemed too stunned to speak; they just stood there with their mouths agape watching the helt Texas turtle orgy.
 They may have traveled all over the world, but they have never been to the Oasis of West Texas.
 I don’t think the small town of 479 gets too many European visitors.
 We had ventured far from the beaten path, and I felt fortunate to have found this lady.
 “She is quintessentially Texan,” I emphatically stated.
 “She reminds me of many Texan women I have known over the years.”
 She may have a lightbulb or two burned out on her string, but she lives by her own rules.
 You’ve got to admire that.
 She does not give a damn.
 No one tells her what to do.
 There are no rules to follow here in her world.
 Snapping turtles can eat fried chicken wings.
 The garbage does not need to go out today or even tomorrow, maybe some of this so-called garbage is not really garbage at all.
 Day drinking is acceptable, and cigarettes are still doctor recommended.
-She does whatever she wants as queen of her motel kingdom.
+She is the queen of her motel kingdom.

 My friends wanted to go to the Balmorhea Lake to watch the sunset.
 We sat on a picnic table and laughed about the old lady and her turtles.
 We watched as three guys pulled up in their big white pickup truck, which is like the modern stage-coach in Texas.
 They eventually carried all of their fishing gear down to the lakeshore.
 We glanced over at them from time to time and made up stories about their lives, most likely escaping domesticity, we all agreed.
 After sunset, we decided that we needed to find a place to get dinner.